 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 05/02/2015

 |Page tools: Print Page Print All RSS Search this Product|

-Schools are classified by level of education taught (primary, secondary, combined or special) and affiliation (government or non-government, with non-government able to be further subcategorised as Catholic or Independent).
+Schools are classified by level of education taught (primary, secondary, combined or special) and affiliation (government or non-government, with non-government further subcategorised as Catholic or Independent).

-In-school staff are available as counts of staff or full-time equivalent value of staff.
-Categories for reporting in-school staff may include prorated figures where staff may be reported against more than one classification.
-This includes the classifications of school level (particularly for staff in combined schools and staff working in schools but not at one specific school) and major area of activity.
+In-school staff data are available as (i) counts of staff or (ii) full-time equivalent value of staff.
+Categories used for reporting in-school staff may include pro-rated figures where staff may be reported against more than one classification.
+This includes the classification of school level (particularly for staff in combined schools and staff working in more than one school) and major area of activity.